A Little help With Choosing Where To Stay In Phuket For Your Scuba Diving Holiday

 *Transfer to boat pier for diving: 15 – 20min (free of charge)

-We’re getting a little but not too far off piste now.
-Rawai and Nai Harn are two more resorts that have a mysterious undefined border (would probably explain why my post seldom arrives), they both definitely have more of a village feel than any of the other aforementioned resorts.
+Our main dive center is located in Rawai.
+Rawai and Nai Harn are two more resorts that have a mysterious undefined border (would probably explain why my post seldom arrives).
+They both definitely have more of a village feel than any of the other aforementioned resorts.
 Rawai beach is not somewhere you’re going to lay out all day catching rays, it’s more of a working beach.
-The combination of a close main road and longtail boats coming and going all day doesn’t make it the ideal place for a relaxing afternoon, at low tide the ocean can just about be made out on the distant horizon and at high tide it leaves a strip of sand about a belt width across.
+The combination of a close main road and longtail boats coming and going all day doesn’t make it the ideal place for a relaxing afternoon.
+At low tide the ocean can just about be made out on the distant horizon and at high tide it leaves a strip of sand about a belt width across.

 *Transfer to boat pier for diving: 15 – 20min (free of charge)